PLOT: Pseudo-Labeling via Object Tracking for Monocular 3D Object Detection: Method

-\paragrapht{Mask association.} Predicted object masks can be inconsistent across frames due to occlusions, motion, or errors.
-To ensure optimal one-to-one matching between predicted objects over time, we apply Hungarian matching~\cite{kuhn1955hungarian} between the set of tracked masks $M^{{\acute{t}}|t}$ and the predicted masks $M^{\acute{t}}$, as follows:
+Thus, the predicted and tracked masks may diverge, despite originating from the same stem.
+We therefore perform explicit matching to associate them and maintain consistent identity over time.
+Using frames from two distinct time steps $s$ and $t$, we apply bipartite matching using the Hungarian algorithm~\cite{kuhn1955hungarian} between the set of tracked masks and the predicted masks, as follows:

-where $\hat{\sigma}$ represents the optimal assignment of predicted masks to tracked masks, determined by maximizing the sum of Intersection over Union (IoU) scores, while $\mathcal{S}_n$ denotes the set of all possible permutations of assignments.
-This matching strategy enables effective object association across frames, ensuring more reliable pseudo-labeling.
+where $\hat{\sigma}$ represents the optimal assignment of predicted masks to tracked masks, determined by maximizing the sum of the Intersection of Union (IoU) scores, while $\mathcal{S}_n$ denotes the set of all possible permutations of assignments.
+Tracked masks are used to estimate rigid motion, while matched predicted masks serve as the basis for shape fusion.

-\paragrapht{Label improvement.} Building upon mask association across frames, we consider two distinct scenarios for noisy labels: false-positive labels and false-negative~(missing) labels.
-In the former case, we determine the validity of a label based on the number of aggregated observations and the prediction confidence.
-In the latter case, where the label of object $k$ is missing in the frame at time $t$, we supplement missing labels using the tracked mask as follows: